(by the kind permission of National Pest Management Association)

 Color: Brown, Gray of Dark Green

-Shape: The triangular-shaped part of the thorax extending halfway down the back of a stink bug is one of th
+Shape: Triangular-shaped part of the thorax extending halfway down the back.

 Size: 3/4 of an inch